tadashibashi/juce-cmake-plugin-template/ReadMe.md

 │  ├─ PluginProcessor.cpp
 │  └─ PluginProcessor.h
 ├─ CMakeLists.txt          # Build configurations
-└─ ReadMe.txt              # This file
+└─ ReadMe.md               # This file
 ```

 ## How to Use